Mathura–Vadodara section: Electrification

 The electrification from Baroda to New Delhi was subsequently taken up during the year 1984.
 At present the total route kilometres of electrification is more than 800 km in this section.

 Loco sheds and workshops

 A wagon workshop at Kota which are engaged in the activity of heavy repairs to passenger coaches and POH of goods wagons especially of oil tank wagons.

 Ratlam loco shed holds 100 locos including WDM-2, WDM-3A, WDM-3D, WDG-3A, WDS-6, WDG-4.
-Vadodara loco shed holds 120 locos including WAG-5HA / WAG5HB, WAG-7.
+Vadodara loco shed holds more than 150 locos including WAG-5HA / WAG5HB, WAG-7.

 Speed limits

 Mathura–Ratlam and Ratlam–Vadodara section Comes in B-class Section in this class allows speeds up to 130 km/h.
 Mumbai Rajdhani Express runs at the top speed of 130kmph in this section.